lulu70/vegan-site/content/recipes/home-made-falafel.md

 <Image filename='falafel-mix'/>

-5. Cover the bowl and let it rest for 15 minutes.   ￼
+5. Cover the bowl and let it rest for 15 minutes.￼
 6. Grab a bit of the mixture with a big tablespoon and form a ball-shaped using your hands, set it aside, and repeat as many times you fancy.
 7. Pour the oil into a small frying pan so it will be deep enough to cover the balls you prepared, heat until it reaches a high temperature that is enough for frying, you can throw in a really small amount of the falafel mix inside if it is bubbling you are ready to go.
 8. Throw the balls (a few at a time, depending on the size of the pan) in the oil and turn the heat down, it should still bubble but a bit less aggressive than the beginning, fry for around five minutes.